pantor/inja/README.md

 ## Supported compilers

+Inja uses `string_view` from C++17, everything else should work with C++11.
 Currently, the following compilers are tested:

-- GCC 4.9 - 7.1 (and possibly later)
+- GCC 7.0 - 8.0 (and possibly later)
-- Clang 3.6 - 5.0 (and possibly later)
+- Clang 6.0 (and possibly later)
-- Microsoft Visual C++ 2015 / Build Tools 14.0.25123.0 (and possibly later)
 - Microsoft Visual C++ 2017 / Build Tools 15.1.548.43366 (and possibly later)

-## License

-Inja is licensed under the [MIT License](https://raw.githubusercontent.com/pantor/inja/master/LICENSE).